Evolving Effective Altruism

 Part I: Effective Altruism as philosophy and movement, its current status and historical evolution

-They highlight EA’s historical roots in global poverty alleviation, economic growth, and existential risks, particularly AI.
+We highlight EA’s historical roots in global poverty alleviation, economic growth, and existential risks, particularly AI.
 The conversation also touches on the shift towards AI safety and governance, with organizations like 80,000 Hours and Open Philanthropy focusing increasingly on AI risks.

-They conclude by suggesting a need for cultural evolution and an evolution of effective altruism towards pragmatic utopianism, with an emphasis on wisdom and collective action beyond narrow rationalism.
+We conclude by suggesting a need for cultural evolution and an evolution of effective altruism towards pragmatic utopianism, with an emphasis on wisdom and collective action beyond narrow rationalism.

 Part II: Challenges and critiques of Effective Altruism and potential shift towards Pragmatic Utopianism